 An “extraordinary” minister of Holy Communion is a lay person, who has been carefully chosen, prepared and commissioned, within a particular parish or chaplaincy, to assist the “ordinary” minister with the distribution of Holy Communion both during and outside of the Holy Mass.
 The use of the term ‘extraordinary’ has a technical meaning.
 It simply means ‘out of the ordinary’, rather than ‘great’ or ‘remarkable’.
 It is used to distinguish the ‘extraordinary’ minister from the ‘ordinary’ or ‘normal’ minister.
-The ‘ordinary’ ministers of Holy Communion are Bishops, priests and deacons.
+The ‘ordinary’ ministers of Holy Communion are ordained ministers - Bishops, priests and deacons.

 An Extraordinary Minister of Holy Communion, often referred to as a Eucharistic Minister, may be required at Mass to assist the celebrating priest with the distribution of Holy Communion - either to allow the faithful to receive Holy Communion under both kinds or where, without assistance, the Communion Rite would be unduly long.

-Outside of Mass, an Extraordinary Minister of Holy Communion may be required to assist the priest to minister Holy Communion to the sick or housebound, to expose and repose the Blessed Sacrament or to assist at a Celebration of Word and Holy Communion in the absence of a priest to celebrate Mass.
+Outside of Mass, an Extraordinary Minister of Holy Communion may be required to assist the priest to administer Holy Communion to the sick or housebound, to expose and repose the Blessed Sacrament or to assist at a Celebration of Word and Holy Communion in the absence of a priest to celebrate Mass.

-If anybody would like to volunteer to join the commissioned Extraordinary Ministers of Holy Communion at St Mary Magdalens, in the first instance please speak to Fr Paul or use the contact form.
+If anybody would like to volunteer to join the commissioned Extraordinary Ministers of Holy Communion at St Mary Magdalen church, in the first instance please speak to Fr Paul or use the contact form.